Updated July 5, 2021

 The third wife of Mr. Moon was Miss Kim Myung-hee (June 30, 1955).
 [This date seems to be the date of their marriage – not long before her departure for Japan.
 Three Korean scholars reported that Moon married her.
 UC publications in Japan state that they had a marriage ceremony.]
 She gave birth to Moon Hee-jin [on August 17, 1955 in Tokyo].
 He later died in a train accident [as the train approached Maepo station in Chungbuk Province] on August 1, 1969.
-It was known that Kim Myung-hee was a student at “Y” [Yonsei] University [in Seoul].
+It was known that Kim Myung-hee was a student at “Y” University [Yonsei University in Seoul].
 As a single woman, she took part in the ceremony to restore the blood lineage [pikareum], according to Unification Church teachings, and she became Mr. Moon’s third wife.
-[A Japanese FFWPU / UC publication states they had a marriage ceremony in Korea in 1954.
-See The Chūwa Shinbun, September 12, 1992.
+[A Japanese FFWPU / UC publication, The Chūwa Shinbun, states they had a marriage ceremony in Korea in 1954.
+See issue dated September 12, 1992.
 Perhaps the UC gave 1954 as a marriage date to give the impression that the couple were married before their child was conceived.]

 Mr Moon’s fourth wife, Mrs. Choi Won-pok, was called the ‘Great Mother’ within the Unification Church.
 [She joined the UC in 1954.
 She was also known as ‘Second Mother.’]

-Mr Moon’s fifth wife is the current Chairperson of the Unification Church, Han Hak Ja.
+Mr Moon’s fifth wife is the current Chairperson of the Unification Church / FFWPU, Han Hak Ja.
 She bore 14 children, but four of them have died.

 And there was one more wife in addition to Han Hak Ja.
 She was, so to speak, sort of like Mr. Moon’s sixth wife.
 Her name was Miss Choi Soon-wha.
-It was known that through the ceremony to restore the blood lineage [pikareum] she conceived and gave birth to Samuel Park [who was born on January 28, 1966].”
+It was known that through the ceremony to restore the blood lineage [pikareum] she conceived and gave birth to Samuel Park [who was born on January 28, 1966 in the US].”

 Moon’s first wife – Choi Seon-gil